Most students are exempt from Council Tax – but keep reading!!

 You might encounter a problem if you are required to sit out a year before proceeding to the next year of their course.

-This can then bring the status of “enrolled but not attending” and your university will not issue the exemption certificate, you will then be liability for Council Tax.
+This can then bring the status of “enrolled but not attending” and your university may not issue the exemption certificate, you will then be liable for Council Tax.